Christian Arroyo Player Props: Red Sox vs. Yankees

 Christian Arroyo At The Plate

-- Arroyo is hitting .259 with seven doubles, a home run and four walks.
+- Arroyo is batting .247 with seven doubles, a home run and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.